ashraymallesh/hierarchical/README.md

-# Mini-Project 4: Reproducible Machine Learning
+# Mini-Project 4: Analyzing Baselines for Hierarchical Attention Networks

 Reproducibility (i.e., the ability for researchers to replicate others’ work) is a critical issue in machine learning, and there is a growing movement towards ensuring reproducible machine learning.
 In this mini-project, the goal is to reproduce and extend on results from papers that did not publish code.